 Scenario Two: You’re quite unwell, and there’s an important deadline at work.
 You ask your boss for a day off, they agree, but the work suffers because there is no one else to do it, or that it will take longer for someone else to get the hang of it.

 Scenario Three: You’re quite unwell, and there’s an important deadline at work.
 You ask your boss for a day off, you boss doesn’t agree.
 However, they acknowledge your situation and work, and as soon as the task is completed, they give you a break to rest and recover.

 On the flip side, if you were a customer, would you choose to get services from a company where the employees just talk to you about the formalities?
 Or would you choose to give business to a company where you feel like you are getting personalised service and where the staff really understands your needs?

 The reason I’d select the latter options in both these cases is Empathy.

-One of the biggest reasons why we do we well at work is that we show empathy towards our team, our staff and our clients.
-At a time where numbers drive our performance, it is important to remember that empathy is just as necessary.
+One of the biggest reasons why we do we well at a work is that we can show empathy towards our team, our staff and our clients.
+At a time where numbers drive our performance, it is important to remember that empathy is just as important.
 It is as basic as that.

 Empathy, especially at the workplace, is one of the cornerstones of successful contact and communication, thus leading to good relationships- both personal and professional.
 Communicating genuinely will go a long way in building empathy.
 At LearnEd, we think that empathy can be cultivated through practice in our daily life.
 With that in mind, watch this space for the next post in this series, where we discuss practical ways to inculcate empathy in our team and yours!